Whether you own a convenience store or a small grocery store, we’re here to help you discover the best cash register for your requirements

 - Barcode scanner

 - Card machine

 - Receipt printer

-What should I consider if I’m looking to purchase a cash register POS system for my grocery store or convenience store?
+What should I consider if I’m looking to buy a convenience store POS system?

 By default, cheap cash registers are basic systems.
 But as long as your customer flow gives you enough time to manually enter prices, they’re a perfectly suitable POS system for grocery stores.
 Most cheap cash registers will enable you to set up more than one user, with others having a refund button, and a void button for mistakes.

 If you’re prepared to part with a little more cash, you can invest in a cash register that integrates with a barcode scanner.
 This type of system will enable you to process purchases quicker, and may be better for smaller grocery stores with a moderate customer flow.
 Some will even hook up to your QuickBooks account via PC USB connection for super-convenient accounting.